 Honeymoon Bay is home to the elusive leopard (zebra) shark.
 Also, blue spotted stingrays, clown trigger fish, rabbit fish, scorpion fish, snappers, emperor fish, giant trevally and angel fish.
 The coral gardens, bommies, and boulder formations are wonderful to explore.

 Hard and soft corals are mixed up nicely on this reef while the current tends to be mild.
 With ‘aquarium-like’ conditions, it is an ideal spot for a slow, relaxing drift dive where you can find reef sharks, turtles and many more critters.

-This reef is sometimes called Barracuda Point and is at Similan Island No. 5.
-At the surface only a rock-pile is visible, but underwater you will find a great reef from 5 to nearly 30 meters and a lot of marine biodiversity.
-There is a stunning big coral bommie on the east side and some big granite boulders right on the south of the island at about 30m depth.
-Explore the small wreck – a fishing boat – on the west side of the island, which lies at 28 – 40m.
+Stunning big coral bommies are on the east side.
+There are some big granite boulders on the right, on the south of the island at about 30m depth.
+Explore the small wreck, a fishing boat, on the west side of the island, which lies at 28 – 40m.
 Enough to see here for several different dives!

 Elephant Head Rock